zewdu444/capstone01/README.md

 ### Usage

 Kindly modify the files as needed.
-This website demonstrates in smaller devices such as mobile phones.
+This website demonstrates both desktop and mobile versions.

 ### Run tests